IMsumitkumar/python-basics-QnA/Functions.md

 Here, `x` is a global variable and we're trying to modify it's value inside the function `change_x`.
 Without using `global` keyword, python will treat it as a local variable and creates a new variable with the same name.

-###  What is the purpose of the "nonlocal" keyword in Python?
+### Q:  What is the purpose of the "nonlocal" keyword in Python?

 The nonlocal keyword is used to indicate that a variable is a non-local variable, rather than a local variable or a global variable.
 This is useful when you have a nested function and you want to modify a variable that is defined in an enclosing scope but not in the global scope.
 For example: